FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 # Array Access

-Array elements are always stored in the order they were added.
+Array elements are always stored in the order they were added and we can create variables to reference array indexes.

-In JS, individual array elements are accessed by their `index` position:
+It's a bit easier to read the variable "hipsterBackpack" and know what it contains instead of "products[3]".

 ```js
 const products = ['Stretch Knit Dress', 'Cotton Blue Shirt',